A Vegetable Garden for Every Lifestyle

 You have noticed your pole bean plants looking damaged and unhealthy.
 You are wondering what is causing the damage and if there is anything you can do to prevent it.

-Review the five IPM steps summarized in this section, and conduct some background research on problems with pole beans.
+Review the five Integrated Pest Management (IPM) steps summarized in this section, and conduct some background research on problems with pole beans.

 1. Monitor and scout to determine pest type and population levels.